 Katherine A. England Assistant Director Division of Market Regulation Securities and Exchange Commission 450 Fifth Street, N.W.
 Washington, D.C.
-20549
+20549-1001

-Re: File No. SR-NASD-00-12 - Amendments to Rules Governing Member Communications with the Public
+Re: File No. SR-NASD-00-12, Response to Comments and Amendment No. 4 - Amendments to Rules Governing Member Communications with the Public